PlanktoScope/PlanktoScope/docs/assembly_guide.md

 ## Step 3: Magnets setup

 Now is a good time to think about how the magnets will function within the microscope.
-The magnets in the sample stage will need to attract to the magnets on the flow cell holder.
-The magnets in the objective holder will need to attract the magnets on the mount.
+The magnets on the sample stage will need to be attracted to the magnets on the flow cell holder.
+The magnets in the objective holder will need to be attracted the magnets on the mount.
 Keep this in mind as you are adding your magnets and tapping your respective M12 holders so your orientation will be correct.

 To summarize the set of magnets to be placed, there are magnets between: